JesseGalef/Portfolio/README.md

 The ElasticNet model requires two hyperparameters for regularization, l1_ratio and alpha.
 The goal is to try a number of random combinations of the two, becoming less random over time as it learns which combinations performed better.

-Like the Google Brain paper, I used OpenAI's [Proximal Policy Optimization algorithm](https://spinningup.openai.com/en/latest/algorithms/ppo.html) algorithm to keep the reinforcement learner progressing with steady steps rather than jumping around wildly.
+Like the Google Brain paper, I used OpenAI's [Proximal Policy Optimization algorithm](https://spinningup.openai.com/en/latest/algorithms/ppo.html) to keep the reinforcement learner progressing with steady steps rather than jumping around wildly.
 I trained it for 100 minibatches of 16 samples, updating its distributions after each minibatch.

 <img src='Hyperparam_Tuning_RL/results_with_path.png' />